FarmasiaVR/farmasia-vr/README.md

 ## Development

-The project was created with `Unity Version: 2019.2.3.f1` and the same version should be used for development.
+The original project was created with `Unity Version: 2019.2.3.f1` and for development version has been updated to `Unity Version: 2019.4.35f1` .

 - Wiki
   - [Git workflow document](https://github.com/ohtuprojekti-farmasia/farmasia-vr/wiki/Git)